On the stability of Rotating States in Second-Order Self-Propelled Multi-Particle Systems: Introduction

+An in-depth discussion of the existence of a global attractor and the synchronization of dissipative systems with {\it strong} coupling can be found in \cite{Hale:1997}.
+In Section 3 of \cite{Hale:1997}, it is proven that 1-dimensional Duffing oscillators with sufficiently strong, nearest-neighbor, diffusive coupling synchronize.

-It is interesting to notice that by restricting the motion of (\ref{eqnMainModel}) to a line through the origin, that is by considering a {\it 1D} particle system, and by switching to the velocity-acceleration coordinates, we obtain a system of coupled van der Pol equations.
-Some classes of coupled van der Pol equations have been shown to admit nontrivial periodic cycles \cite{Rybicki:2003}.
+If the motion in (\ref{eqnMainModel}) is constrained to a line, switching to velocity-acceleration coordinates, yields a system of coupled Van der Pol equations.
+Such systems have been shown to admit nontrivial periodic cycles \cite{Rybicki:2003}.

-The dynamics of (\ref{eqnMainModel}) in the plane when the center of mass is stationary (referred to as the {\it decoupled system}) is described by the equation $\ddot r = (1-|\dot r|^2)\dot r-r$, which belongs to the class of generalized Li\'enard systems.
-If the motion of the decoupled system is restricted to the $x$-axis or to any other line through the origin, the stability properties follow from the classic Li\'enard theorem \cite{Lienard:1928}, \cite[Theorem 4.6]{Verhulst:Book}.
-In this case, the system admits a unique nontrivial periodic cycle and every other non-zero solution approaches this cycle.
-In Theorem \ref{TheoremDecoupledCase} we discuss the decoupled problem when the initial position $r(0)$ and velocity $\dot r(0)$ are not collinear.
-We construct a Lyapunov function for the system and show that every non-zero solution of the decoupled system approaches one of the cycles $r(t) = e^{\pm i t}$.
+If the agents in (\ref{eqnMainModel}) maintain a stationary center of mass (referred to as a {\it decoupled system}), their dynamics reduces to $\ddot r_k = (1-|\dot r_k|^2)\dot r_k-\mathrm A^2 r_k$, a generalized Li\'enard system.
+If the motion is further restricted to the $x$-axis (or to any other line through the origin), the equation $\ddot x- \dot x+(\dot x )^3 +\mathrm A^2 x =0$ admits a unique attracting cycle (\cite{Lienard:1928}, \cite[Theorem 4.6]{Verhulst:Book}).
+However, planar configurations in which agents pulsate along individual lines through a fixed center are unstable; perturbations of velocity off the initial line of motion destabilize the configuration.

-We would like to mention several papers in which systems similar to (\ref{eqnMainModel}) have been studied.
-It should be noted though that none of the cited works has results that directly apply to Equation (\ref{eqnMainModel}).
-An interesting discussion of the synchronization and boundedness of coupled dissipative systems can be found in \cite{Hale:1997}.
-However, the couplings studied in \cite{Hale:1997} do not agree with the one in Equation (\ref{eqnMainModel}).
-Some sufficient conditions for ultimate boundedness for coupled systems are presented in \cite{Figueiredo:Boundedness}.
-General second-order gradient-like systems $\ddot r = f(\dot r)- \nabla U(r)$ were studied in \cite{Haraux:1998} and \cite[Ch.
-7]{Haraux:book}, where it was shown that under some conditions on $f$ and the potential function $U$, most notably $f(\dot r)\cdot \dot r<0$ if $\dot r\neq 0$, every bounded solution converges to a configuration that solves $\nabla U(r)=0$.
-We note that the function $(1-|\dot r_k|^2)\dot{r}_k\cdot \dot{r}_k$ in (\ref{eqnMainModel}) is not negative-definite and, thus, the results of \cite{Haraux:1998} do not apply.

-It is not immediately apparent why for all initial conditions the solutions of (\ref{eqnMainModel}) are (globally) defined for all $t>0$.
-The existence of global solutions follows from the classic existence theorems and the fact that the deviations of particles from the center of mass, $r_k-R$, and their velocities $\dot r_k$ are eventually bounded by a constant that depends on the number of particles \cite{MedynetsPopovici:2021}.
-Note also that $|R|$ can only increase linearly in time \cite{MedynetsPopovici:2021}.

-A brief outline of the contents of the paper follows.
-In Section \ref{SectionSpecialConfigurations} we introduce main definitions, give an overview of various limit configurations for System (\ref{eqnMainModel}), and study stability properties of the decoupled system (Theorem \ref{TheoremDecoupledCase}).